University Entrance through NCEA | Don't have UE? | Other school-leaver qualifications |

 Cambridge Assessment International Examinations (CAIE)

-To be eligible for admission, candidates must achieve the following:
+To be eligible for admission, 2022 school leavers must achieve the following*:

-a minimum of 110 points on the New Zealand CAIE Tariff (refer table) at A or AS level from any syllabus groups which are broadly equivalent to those in the list of approved subjects for NCEA; and
+A minimum of 110 points on the New Zealand CAIE Tariff (see table) at A or AS level from any syllabus groups broadly equivalent to those in the list of approved subjects for NCEA.

-a D grade or better in syllabuses from at least three different syllabus groups (excluding Thinking Skills).
+A D grade or better in syllabuses from at least two different syllabus groups (excluding Thinking Skills).

 Literacy and numeracy must be satisfied as follows:

-An E grade or better in any one of AS English Language, Language and Literature in English, Literature
+An E grade or better in any one of AS English Language, English

-in English.
-A D grade or better will satisfy one of the syllabus requirements of Part A
+A D grade or better will satisfy one of the syllabus requirements of

 (i) A D grade or better in IGCSE or GCSE mathematics, or